pytorch/pytorch_sphinx_theme/pytorch_sphinx_theme2_migration_guide.md

 This guide will help you migrate from pytorch_sphinx_theme to pytorch_sphinx_theme2. pytorch_sphinx_theme2 is based on pydata_sphinx_theme with a few overrides specific to pytorch. pydata_sphinx_theme has a great [documentation](https://pydata-sphinx-theme.readthedocs.io/en/stable/) that can help answer a lot of the theme configuration-related questions.

 ## Step 1: Clean Up Custom Overrides
 Delete all local overrides in `layout.html`.
 If you have special requirements, file an issue in this repo.
 Remove custom CSS files (most likely all `custom.css` can be deleted).
+If starting from scratch, skip this step.

 ## Step 2: Update `requirements.txt`